 Trout local fish species facts and Limits.
 Trout most commonly the rainbow and brown are an introduced species and probably the most targeted freshwater species in Victoria.
 They have beautiful distinctive colours and present terrific fighting qualities on light spin outfits and fly.
 Trout fishing is thriving and initiatives within Victoria are seeing these popular fish stocked by the thousands yearly.
-Stocking programs can be seen here.
+Checkout the Trout stocking schedule.
 Most trout stockings occur before school holiday in many lakes and rivers across Victoria and Melbourne providing local with great fishing opportunities.
 There is also trout in the variations of Brook and tiger with encouraged programs to increase their numbers currently.
 Trout can be targeted by fly, lures, and bait but fly fishing a wonderful technique and art that many anglers will spend years trying to master.

 Rainbow – Oncorynchus mykiss, Brown – Salmo trutta

 Trout can grow to large sizes however most common catches through the state are usually between 25cm and 40 cm.
 There is a limit of 5 Trout per day per person but this does vary between rivers and lakes so make sure you check your local guide for more information.
 There is no size limit for Trout although we will never understand why people keep the small ones.
 Please make sure you pay close attention to trout open and close seasons.
 Fishing for trout in closed seasons is frowned upon and can come with a hefty fine.